xylafur/kesleyrichardson/README.md

-# Amandas-Website
+# James Kesley Richardson's Website
-A website for Amanda Pascali
+A website for James Kesley Richardson